Shahil98/SE_Fall20_Project-1/CONTRIBUTING.md

 [Style Guide](#Style-guide)

 ## Purpose of Contributing
-* Maintain our product quality
+* Maintain our product quality.
-* Fix bugs and problems
+* Fix bugs and problems.
-* Engage the community in working toward the best possible to our product
+* Engage the community in working toward the best possible to our product.

 ## Code of Conduct
 All contributors should abide by the [code of conduct](CODE-OF-CONDUCT.md).
 Please read this carefully before contributing.